cpro-js/ui5-vite/packages/vite-ui5-resources-proxy-plugin/README.md

-# Vite UI5 Resources Proxy
+# Vite UI5 Resources Proxy Plugin

 A custom Vite plugin to configure Vite's proxy for loading UI5 sources from Content Delivery Network (CDN).
 All requests to `/resources ` and `/test-resources` will be proxied to the configured CDN (default: https://ui5.sap.com).